sezasada/Solo/README.md

 ## Problem

-Discovering earnings reports can be quite a challenge.
+Viewing earnings reports can be quite a challenge.
 I often found myself navigating through numerous websites in search of the relevant data I needed.
 Unfortunately, many of these sites are cluttered with adds and extraneous information, causing distractions and hindering my ability to focus on the task at hand.

 ## Description